parallelsio/core-modules/README.md

 > NEO4J_DB_PATH="/usr/local/Cellar/neo4j/2.2.1/libexec/data/graph.db”
 > ```

-> At the minimum, you'll need these 2 variables defined and set to boot your app successfully.
-> In the first variable, update the username + password.
+> For the app to run successfully, you'll need at least the `GRAPHENEDB_URL` set.
+For this, update the username + password to match what is set on your local machine.
 In this example, `neo4j-local` is the neo4j user name, and `x4G69Go` is the password.

-> In the second, find your neo4j path by running `sudo find / -name graph.db`
+> The `NEO4J_DB_PATH` variable is used when running the `$npm run resetdb` task, to clear the neo4j database.
+To set this variable correctly, find your neo4j path by running `sudo find / -name graph.db`